 Place about a 14-inch long sheet of wax paper on the counter next to your stove on which you will place the cooked lefse.

-In a bowl, whisk together the all-purpose flour blend, potato starch, and salt.
+In a bowl, whisk together the all-purpose flour blend, potato flour and salt.

 Add the boiling water and melted coconut oil.
 Stir to combine.